CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-for-Install.md

    {{< figure src="/images/netq/netq-cloud-appl-port-connections.png" width="475" caption="NetQ Cloud Appliance connections">}}

-If your network runs DHCP, you can configure Cumulus NetQ and Cumulus Linux over the network.
+If your network runs DHCP, you can configure Cumulus NetQ over the network.
 If DHCP is not enabled, then you configure the appliance using the console cable provided.

 ### Configure the Password, Hostname and IP Address